jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 </p>
 &nbsp;

 I parsed 300 of these Simpsons character faces into the classifier and plotted the confidence level of the top class for both LLLA and softmax models.
 Again, since these are garbage images, we'd expect this distribution to be closer to 0.33 (random chance).
+Keep in mind the confidence will never drop below 0.33 as we're only looking at the top class.

 &nbsp;